adriennecordell/ecommerce-backend/README.md

 ##Description

-Small scale backend server for e-commerce using express and sequelize to provide the backend interaction for API requests.
-The database contains tables for categories, products, tags, and a product_tag.
-The product_tag table is used to associate products and tags with each other since both models can contain multiples of each other.
-Sequelize made interacting with the database significantly trivial compared to implementing several strict queries using the mysql2 package.
+A small backend server designed to be used for e-commerce.
+Made using express js, sequelize and node.
+The database has tables for products, categories, and tags.
+I created this project to better my understanding or servers!

 ##User Story

 AS A manager at an internet retail company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies Acceptance Criteria
+I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

 GIVEN a functional Express.js API
 WHEN I add my database name, MySQL username, and MySQL password to an environment variable file